Teen optimistic about future after suffering cardiac arrest

 Victoria’s parents, Sherry and Terry Harrelson, said Victoria had already coded before the ambulance even arrived on the scene.
 They were worried and scared because they didn’t know what was going on.
 Nothing like this had ever happened to anyone in their family before.

-Once they arrived at the hospital, it was determined that Victoria suffered from the cardiac arrest because she has Hypertrophic Cardiomyopathy (HCM), a condition in which the heart muscle becomes abnormally thick, making it hard for the heart to pump blood.
+Once they arrived at the hospital, doctors determined that Victoria suffered from the cardiac arrest because she has hypertrophic cardiomyopathy (HCM), a condition in which the heart muscle becomes abnormally thick, making it hard for the heart to pump blood.

 Doctors told the Harrelsons this condition often goes undiagnosed, and the first symptom is usually sudden cardiac arrest, which is what happened in Victoria’s case.